Dealing with persistent pain?

 Think

-Your thoughts dictate how you breathe, move, and feel.
+What you think influences how you breathe, move and feel.

 Breathe

-The way you breathe influences how you move, feel, and think.
+How you breathe influences how you move, feel and think.

 Move